alokendumazumder/Hackathon_2018/README.md

 4) Ravi Pambhar
 5) Pratima Mohan

-NOTE: I somehow misplaced my winning certificate, hence in this repository I have attached few mail screenshots where my email ID is visible as a proof of winning this Hackathon.
+NOTE: I somehow misplaced my winning certificate, hence in this repository I have attached few mail screenshots where my email ID is visible as a proof of winning this Hackathon.\

+A detailed report of this hackathon can be found at: https://site.ieee.org/ias-cmd/2018/11/01/hackathon-tic-tech-toe18/